Rhubarb cobbler

 Meat stock

-Place the onion, beef bones, pepper corns, garlic, carrots, parsnips, bay leaves , celery in a large pot.
+Place the onion, beef bones, pepper corns, garlic, carrots, parsnips, bay leaves and celery in a large pot.
 Add enough water to cover everything well.
 Bring to a boil, turn the heat down and slowly cook for 2- 4 hours covered.
 Set aside.
 (Omit if you already have it).

 Making the dish